Web-Garden-Limited/web-garden-limited/index.md

 My name is David Conlisk and I am a senior software engineer based in Glasgow, Scotland.

-I have over 20 years' of industry experience building websites and mobile apps for a variety of clients.
+I have over 20 years of industry experience building websites and mobile apps for a variety of clients.
 I thrive in the fast-paced agency environment, working with agile methodologies to tight deadlines.

 {{ site.linkedin_badge }}